Imitative Membership Inference Attack: Imitative Membership Inference Attack

 \subsection{Attack Method}

-\mypara{Attack Overview} At its core, \mymethod utilizes a novel imitative training approach to train target-informed imitative models that imitate the behavior of the target model.
 We begin by introducing the membership signal and the loss function used for imitative training.
 Next, we outline the imitative training process.
-Finally, we present the complete workflow of \mymethod, and detail how it can be applied to the adaptive setting.
+Finally, we present the workflow of \mymethod, and detail how it can be applied to the adaptive setting.

 \mypara{Scaled Confidence Score} We follow~\cite{sp22lira} and define the membership signal of query instance $(x,y)$ on model $f$ as:

 where $f(x)_y$ denotes the model's output probability for the true class $y$, and $\max_{y^\prime \neq y }f(x)_{y^\prime}$ is the highest probability among all incorrect classes.
 This signal captures the model’s prediction confidence and is widely used in prior MIAs~\cite{sp22lira,iclr23canary,ndss26cpmia}, as it is a more effective indicator of membership than alternatives such as output loss.